YoomamaFTW/identifying-rate-spikes-socialmedia/README.md

 The purpose of this algorithm is to find a better way to identify trending posts on social media sites that have tags included.

+The main Python module is in main.py and rateTesting directory; these have comments with how to fine tune the model.
+You can find Python, C++, and C in [lang-versions](https://github.com/YoomamaFTW/identifying-rate-spikes-socialmedia/tree/master/lang-versions) directory.

 Table of Contents:
 - Why Should You Implement It + Example
 - How it works